DeepTriangle: A Deep Learning Approach to Loss Reserving: Experiments

 }

-In Table \ref{tab:table1} we tabulate the out-of-time performance of DeepTriangle against other models: the Mack chain-ladder model (Mack 1993), the bootstrap ODP model (England and Verrall 2002), an AutoML model, and a selection of Bayesian Markov chain Monte Carlo (MCMC) models from Meyers (2015) including the correlated incremental trend (CIT) and leveled incremental trend (LIT) models.
+In Table \ref{tab:table1} we tabulate the out-of-time performance of DeepTriangle against other models: the Mack chain-ladder model \citep{mack1993distribution}, the bootstrap ODP model \citep{england2002stochastic}, an AutoML model, and a selection of Bayesian Markov chain Monte Carlo (MCMC) models from \citet{meyers2015stochastic} including the correlated incremental trend (CIT) and leveled incremental trend (LIT) models.
 For the stochastic models, we use the means of the predictive distributions as the point estimates to which we compare the actual outcomes.
 For DeepTriangle, we report the averaged predictions from the ensembles.

 The AutoML model is developed by automatically searching over a set of common machine learning techniques.
-In the implementation we use, it trains and cross-validates a random forest, an extremely-randomized forest, a random grid of gradient boosting machines, a random grid of deep feedforward neural networks, and stacked ensembles thereof (The H2O.ai team 2018).
-Details of these algorithms can be found in Friedman, Hastie, and Tibshirani (2001).
+In the implementation we use, it trains and cross-validates a random forest, an extremely-randomized forest, a random grid of gradient boosting machines, a random grid of deep feedforward neural networks, and stacked ensembles thereof \citep{h2o_R_package}.
+Details of these algorithms can be found in \citet{friedman2001elements}.
 Because the machine learning techniques produce scalar outputs, we use an iterative forecasting scheme where the prediction for a timestep is used in the predictor for the next timestep.

 We see that DeepTriangle improves on the performance of the popular chain ladder and ODP models, common machine learning models, and Bayesian stochastic models.

 In addition to aggregated results for all companies, we also investigate qualitatively the ability of DeepTriangle to learn development patterns of individual companies.
 Figures \ref{fig:fig3} and \ref{fig:fig4} show the paid loss development and claims outstanding development for the commercial auto line of Company 1767 and the workers' compensation line of Company 337, respectively.
 We see that the model captures the development patterns for Company 1767 reasonably well.
 However, it is unsuccessful in forecasting the deteriorating loss ratios for Company 337's workers' compensation book.